translate/l10n-guide/docs/guide/monolingual.rst

 Metadata
 --------
-Monolingual file formats translators encounter are seldomly intended for translation, and therefore lacks support for a lot of meta-data that translators find useful.
+Monolingual file formats translators encounter are seldom intended for translation, and therefore lacks support for a lot of meta-data that translators find useful.
 Examples: